-The shallow coastal Wadden Sea is an important area for many fish species (Figure 1).
-The Wadden Sea forms the transition between the estuaries and the North Sea.
+The Wadden Sea is an important area for many fish species.
+The shallow coastal area forms the transition between the estuaries and the North Sea (Figure 1).
 The inner Wadden Sea is connected with several estuaries, which are characterized by a pronounced salinity gradient.
-The outer Wadden Sea, demarked by the Frisian islands, is connected with and influenced by the North Sea.
+The outer Wadden Sea, demarked by the barrier islands, is connected with and influenced by the North Sea.

-Many fish species rely on the Wadden Sea for at least one of their life stages (Figure 2).
-A suite of marine fish (flatfish, other groundfish and pelagic fish species) reach the Wadden Sea as post-larvae and spend their juvenile phase there, benefitting from the high food availability and shelter from predators characteristic of the Wadden Sea (marine juveniles) (van der Veer et al., 2000; Elliott et al., 2007).
-Other species inhabit the region en route to either marine or fresh water spawning sites (diadromous species), during certain times of the year (marine seasonal migrants) or only occasionally (marine adventitious species) (Elliott et al., 2007).
+Many fish species rely on the Wadden Sea for at least one of their life stages.
+A suite of marine fish (flatfish, other groundfish and pelagic fish species) reach the Wadden Sea as post-larvae and spend their juvenile phase there (marine juveniles), benefitting from the high food availability and shelter from predators (van der Veer et al., 2000; Elliott et al., 2007).
+Other species inhabit the region en route to either marine or freshwater spawning sites (diadromous species), during certain times of the year (marine seasonal migrants) or only occasionally (marine adventitious species) (Elliott et al., 2007).
 Apart from the temporary visitors, the Wadden Sea is also inhabited by resident species that spend (almost) their entire life in the Wadden Sea.

 2. Status and trends

 2.1 Selected monitoring programmes and species for trend analysis

 The status and trends of the Wadden Sea fish are based on fish monitoring programmes covering a time span of at least ten years, up to the present (Table 1, Figure 2).
 Further details on the monitoring programmes are provided in Annex 1.